jordan-v22/picoCTF-Annual-Challenge/README.md

 ---

 ## Proof of Participation
-Screenshots included in this repository:
+Files included in this repository:
 - Scoreboard (rank and score)
 - CTF completion tracker
+- List of compelted challenges, and their flags

 ---